How solanezumab works

 However, a Phase 3 study (NCT01900665) called EXPEDITION 3 in 2,129 people with Alzheimer’s-associated mild dementia did not meet the primary objective, which was the measure of the change from baseline in Alzheimer’s disease assessment scale-cognitive 14 item subscore (ADAS-Cog14), and was terminated.
 The results of the study were published in the New England Journal of Medicine.

-Although the results of these studies were disappointing, solanezumab is still being tested in people with a genetic mutation who might put them at risk for developing Alzheimer’s disease in a Phase 2/3 clinical trial (NCT01760005) called DIAN-TU.
+Although the results of these studies were disappointing, solanezumab is still being tested in people with a genetic mutation that might put them at risk for developing Alzheimer’s disease in a Phase 2/3 clinical trial (NCT01760005) called DIAN-TU.
 In the study, solanezumab and gantenerumab, another investigational therapy for Alzheimer’s disease, will each be tested against placebo to see whether they can reduce the rate of decline in patients.
 The study is expected to be completed in December 2020.

-Another Phase 3 study (NCT02008357) called A4 is currently recruiting participants who do not have memory loss but have evidence of amyloid beta buildup in the brain.
+Another Phase 3 study (NCT02008357) called A4 is recruiting participants who do not have memory loss but have evidence of amyloid beta buildup in the brain.
 This study aims to assess whether solanezumab can slow the progression of memory problems associated with amyloids.
 The estimated completion date of this study is July 2022.

 Alzheimer’s News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.